Applied Mathematics Major: FAQ

 The current peer mentors, and their concentrations, are:

-Please, don’t hesitate to reach out to any of the peer mentors for advice, whether you just have a quick question or want to sit down for a longer meeting!
+Please, don’t hesitate to reach out to any of the peer mentors for advice, whether you just have a quick question about a course or aspect of the major or want to sit down for a longer meeting!